 Solution 2: Opening in Picture Viewer

-Another workaround which seemed to work for users was opening the picture in default picture viewer, rotating the image and then closing it without making any changes.
+Another workaround that seemed to work for users was opening the picture in the default picture viewer, rotating the image, and then closing it without making any changes.
 Now when the picture was opened in Photoshop, it was imported successfully.
 The reason for this behavior is unknown but as long as it works, why go into the details.

 - Open the picture in the default picture viewing application for Windows.
 This might be the older picture viewer or the new Photos application in Windows 10.

 - After opening the image, click on the rotate icon to rotate the image.

 - Keep rotating the image until you bring it back to its default configuration.
 Now close the application and open Photoshop.
 Try importing the file and see if this works.

 If both the above methods don’t work, you can take a screenshot, crop out the un-needed area and save the final picture.
 This might induce some losses in your original picture as a screenshot is only a snap of what’s displaying on your screen whereas an original and complete picture has all of the pixels.
 However, if the above methods are not working for you, you can use this workaround to temporarily avoid the error.